U.S. News & World Report ranks UC Davis Children's Hospital among nation's best

 - The pediatric endocrinology group (ranked 41st nationally) manages children with all types of disorders of the endocrine system using a multidisciplinary team approach to provide the best evaluation and treatment for children and their families.
 Children with type 1 and type 2 diabetes, growth disorders, precocious and delayed puberty, disorders of sexual development and obesity, as well as other complex disorders of the regulation of hormone function are offered state-of-the-art care.

 - UC Davis has the region's only pediatric nephrology and renal transplant program (ranked 23rd nationally) and the only outpatient dialysis service for patients under 10 years of age or 44 pounds.
-The pediatric nephrology clinic cares for children on dialysis and those with chronic kidney disease, renal transplants, hypertension, urinary tract infections, glomerulonephritis, stones, renal tubular acidosis, systemic lupus erythematosus and other autoimmune disease and hydronephrosis and other prenatally diagnosed renal anomalies.
-The clinic follows a patient-centered, multidisciplinary team approach, in which transplant surgeons, urologists, social workers, psychologists, dietitians and clinical nurseswork together to care for patients.
+The pediatric nephrology clinic cares for children on dialysis and those with chronic kidney disease, renal transplants, hypertension, urinary tract infections, glomerulonephritis, stones, renal tubular acidosis, systemic lupus erythematosus and other autoimmune diseases, hydronephrosis and other prenatally diagnosed renal anomalies.
+The clinic follows a patient-centered, multidisciplinary team approach, in which transplant surgeons, urologists, social workers, psychologists, dietitians and clinical nurses work together to care for patients.

 - Pediatric urologic surgeons at UC Davis care for infants and children with problems related to the kidneys, ureters, bladder and genitalia, and for children with spina bifida.
 The program (ranked 26th nationally) is a national leader in clinical research and studying tissue engineering and stem cells to improve treatments for children with urological disorders.